School Committee - February 06, 2025

 Wendy MacArthur.

-First of all, I just want to start off by saying, you know, I am so deeply disappointed by this administration that they have failed to acknowledge or address the impact of recent comments made by both the government officials and the members of our town, particularly on our most
+There you go.
+First of all, I just want to start off by saying, you know, I am so deeply disappointed by this administration that they have failed to acknowledge or address the impact of recent comments made by both the government officials and the members of our town, particularly on our most marginalized students.

-These students already face significant challenges and the rhetoric being used only exasperates their struggles, creating an environment that feels increasingly hostile and unwelcoming.
+These students already face significant challenges, and the rhetoric being used only exasperates their struggles, creating an environment that feels like a lot of people.
+It's increasingly hostile and unwelcoming.

-I want to express my gratitude to Shauna tonight for taking the time to clearly articulate the committee's position.
+I want to express my gratitude to Shana tonight for taking the time to clearly articulate the committee's position.

-Thank you, Shauna, for putting that out there that this is what the committee
+Thank you, Shana, for putting that out there that this is what the committee is standing for.

 A nurturing educational community does not ignore the voices of our most vulnerable students, nor does it enact policies that might further marginalize them.